 This screen allows you to select the viewing size and shape of the video displayed on the LCD screen.
 This is disc dependent feature.
 To access:

-- 1. Press SETUP on the remote to access the menu options. - 2.
-Press ◀ /▶ to 'highlight' the monitor icon.
-(A disc will appear beneath the icon signifying it is the current selection.) - 3.
-Press \(\neg \) to select and enter the TV display menu. - 4.
-When TV display is highlighted, press > to enter the menu. - 5.
-Press \triangle / ∇ to select from the following settings: - Normal P/S (Pan and Scan): Displays the wide picture on the screen with a portion of the left and right sides removed. - Normal L/B (Letter-Box): Displays the wide picture with black bands on the upper and lower portions of the screen. - Wide: Displays the wide picture. - 6.
-When the desired selection is highlighted, press ENTER on the remote control to confirm the selection.
+2. Press \blacktriangleleft / \blacktriangleright to 'highlight' the monitor icon.
+(A disc will appear beneath the icon signifying it is the current selection.)

+- 3. Press $\mathbf{\nabla}$ to select and enter the TV display menu. - 4.
+When TV display is highlighted, press \blacktriangleright to enter the menu. - 5.
+Press \blacktriangle / \bigtriangledown to select from the following settings: - Normal P/S (Pan and Scan): Displays the wide picture on the screen with a portion of the left and right sides removed. - Normal L/B (Letter-Box): Displays the wide picture with black bands on the upper and lower portions of the screen. - Wide: Displays the wide picture.

+6. When the desired selection is highlighted, press ENTER on the remote control to confirm the selection.